 Yes.
 The new desktop app is a cross-platform solution and works on Macs and PCs.
 Linux® is not supported.

-If your company does not let you download and install software and apps onto your system without approval, work with your IT teams early to gain permission to access the new Dynamic Media Classic desktop app.
+Some companies do not let you download and install software and apps onto your system without approval.
+In such cases, work with your IT teams early to gain permission to access the new Adobe Dynamic Media Classic desktop app.
 Remember that after December 31, 2020 the browser version will be deprecated.
 It is important that you avoid waiting until the last minute to download the new desktop app.

-No SKU or license change is required to use the new Dynamic Media Classic desktop app.
+No SKU or license change is required to use the new Adobe Dynamic Media Classic desktop app.

 Following the release of Adobe Dynamic Media Classic desktop app on June 30, 2020, if Adobe releases a new version, customers are required to download the new version and install as usual (replace the existing app in Applications).
-You are notified of the new release through the Dynamic Media newsletter, through your CSM (Customer Success Manager), and an in-app upgrade notification mechanism that notifies users of an upgrade.
+You are notified of the new release through your CSM (Customer Success Manager) and an in-app upgrade notification mechanism that notifies users of an upgrade.

 Contact Adobe Support with any issues you have while using the app.